 Recommended by Claire from Tales of a Backpacker

-Most people who travel to Cusco will fly into the city and so will immediately feel the effects of the high altitude.
+Most people who travel to Cusco will fly into the city and immediately feel the effects of the high altitude.

-Cusco is at an elevation of 3,399 m (11,152 ft) above sea-level, so before you attempt to do anything strenuous like trek to Machu Picchu, it is important to take it easy for a day or two and give your body time to acclimatise.
+Cusco is at an elevation of 3,399 m (11,152 ft) above sea level, so before attempting to do anything strenuous like a trek to Machu Picchu, it is important to take it easy for a day or two and give your body time to acclimatize.

 A great way to explore without over-exerting yourself is with a tour of the city of Cusco.
 If you are feeling up to it, a walking tour of the city will take around three hours, and you can expect to visit all the key sites in the city.

 San Pedro Market is a wonderful local market where you can try some Peruvian street food and see the local people selling all kinds of fresh produce.
-The Quirkancha temple is a beautiful temple which used to be covered in gold, until the Spanish arrived and quickly found other uses for it!
+The Quirkancha temple is a beautiful temple that used to be covered in gold until the Spanish arrived and quickly found other uses for it!

-You will also visit the San Blas neighbourhood, where there are fabulous art markets and, as well as the city’s Main Square and Cathedral.
+You will also visit the San Blas neighborhood, where there are fabulous art markets and, as well as the city’s Main Square and Cathedral.

 If you prefer not to walk around too much, then a bus tour may be better for you, which will also include some walking around the narrow streets in the city but will also include trips to the nearby Inca sites of Sacsayhuaman, and usually Qenqo as well.